manishthakur18/springboot-blog-rest-api/README.md

 Learn how to build real-time REST APIs with Spring Boot by building a complete Blog App.

 This supports Spring Boot 3+, Spring Security 6+

+1. From the root directory of the application and type the following command to run it - mvn spring-boot:run
+2. From your IDE, run the Application.main() method as a standalone Java class that will start the embedded Tomcat server on port 8080 and point the browser to http://localhost:8080/.